jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-02-22-dbt-pizza-shop-4/index.md

     name: app-network
 ```

-Before we deploy the Airflow services, we need to create the BigQuery dataset and staging tables, followed by inserting initial records - see [Part 3](/blog/2024-02-08-dbt-pizza-shop-3) for details about the prerequsite steps.
+Before we deploy the Airflow services, we need to create the BigQuery dataset and staging tables, followed by inserting initial records - see [Part 3](/blog/2024-02-08-dbt-pizza-shop-3) for details about the prerequisite steps.
 Then the services can be started using the *docker-compose up* command.
 Note that it is recommended to specify the host user's ID as the *AIRFLOW_UID* value.
 Otherwise, Airflow can fail to launch due to insufficient permission to write logs.
 Note also that the relevant GCP project ID should be included as it is read in the compose file.

 ```bash
 ## prerequisite